ros-navigation/navigation2/doc/tutorials/navigation2_on_real_turtlebot3.md

 - [Turtlebot Waffle](http://www.robotis.us/turtlebot-3-waffle-pi/)
 - [Turtlebot 3 Github](https://github.com/ROBOTIS-GIT/turtlebot3)

 This tutorial consists of two parts.
-In the first part, you will learn how to use Turtlebot 3 robots in simulation (Gazebo).
-And in the second part, you will learn how to control a real Turtlebot Waffle using Navigation2.
+In the first part, you learned how to use Turtlebot 3 robots in simulation (Gazebo).
+And in this part, you will learn how to control a real Turtlebot Waffle using Navigation2.

 ```ROS2 Dashing``` and ```Navigation2 Dashing 0.2.4``` are used to create this tutorial.